s-shifat/nixflakes-learn/README.md

     nix run github.com:s-shifat/nixflakes-learn
     ```

 If you want to keep the source code in your system.
-Then simply clone the repo and `cd` into it. the you can either do `nix run` to launch the app or `nix develop` to access development shell.
+Then simply clone the repo and `cd` into it. then you can simply either do `nix run` to launch the app or `nix develop` to access development shell.
+It will create an isolated environment only for the project scope.